DependableSystemsLab/TensorFI/README.md

 details of how TensorFI works, please refer to the Manual file*

-***Updates: 2019-06***
+***Updates: 2019-07***

-We now support fault injection in complex ML models such as LeNet, AlexNet.
+We now support fault injection in complex ML models such as LeNet, AlexNet, as well as support for single bit-flip injection mode.
+Some DNN models are provided in /Tests directory.

-We also support bit-flip injection mode.
+You can now create your customized TensorFlow operations for injection, by using the built-in TensorFlow implementation, to support injection on new ML models.
+See the *Manual* for more details.

 **0.Supported/Tested Platforms**